egandavidpatrick-del/BLKEXPORT/README.md

 <a id="who-is-it-for"></a>
 ## 👥 Who Is It For?

-Completing a Document Issue Register can be done by the following people:
+Completing a BOM is typically done by the following people:

 * Architects
 * Engineers
 * BIM Coordinators
 * BIM Technicians
 * CAD Technicians
-* Document Controllers

 ---
 [Back to top](#enterprise-project)